 After growing up near Boston, Massachusetts I first studied Psychology at Bates College in Maine.
 I later completed my Masters in Clinical Social Work at Smith School for Social Work in Northampton, Massachusetts.
 This provided the foundation for my psychodynamic and integrative talk-therapy approach.
-I first began providing group and individual psychotherapy for Veterans in Bedford, Massachusetts.
-This internship was quite meaningful and shaped my therapeutic style significantly.
-After another year-long internship as a hospice social worker, I worked as an individual and group therapist within a day-treatment program at Brigham and Women’s Faulkner Hospital in Boston.
+I first began providing group and individual psychotherapy for Veterans, then for hospice patients, and lastly at a psychiatric day-treatment program.

 To learn more about why I became a therapist and my ideas about what therapy should be, click here for an interview with me.

-My passion for coaching is driven largely by my clinical work in the short-term psychiatric program at Brigham and Women’s Faulkner Hospital.
+My desire to coach came out of my experience at the short-term day-treatment program at Brigham and Women’s Faulkner Hospital.
 Here I worked with individuals of all ages who chose to take time out of their routine in search of a significant life change.
 I saw that this program created the necessary “time-out” to rethink and realign priorities.
 For example, when clients lose a job or retire, they are given an important opportunity to use this “road-block.”
 With the right reframing techniques, one can see this obstacle or “problem” as a chance to focus on values of health and redirect to take balance and well-being into account.
 Through this work, I have seen that choosing to live according to our values leads to a happier and more rewarding life.
 It is this sense of wholeness and fulfilment that many of us strive for which inspires my coaching practice.

 Before moving to Germany, I attended the Institute for Professional Excellence in Coaching in order to coach other international Expats.